 All of these measures were anticipated to come into effect gradually over a period of 18 months, beginning on 26 November 2018.
 Although various NCPF measures are already in place (such as the prohibition on the supply of lines of credit by wagering operators and the prohibition on specific advertising inducements), various measures are in the process of being implemented.
-It is unlikely that any of the outstanding measures will be introduced until late 2020 (at the earliest).
 For example, in December 2019, the Interactive Gambling Amendment (National Self-exclusion Register) Act 2019 and the National Self-exclusion Register (Cost Recovery Levy) Act 2019 were introduced to amend the IGA to establish a regulatory framework for the national self-exclusion register.
-Although these Acts have been passed, and assented to, by the Federal Parliament, the ACMA as the regulator responsible for the administration of the national self-exclusion register has advised that it will not be operational until June 2021.
+Although these Acts have been passed, and assented to, by the Federal Parliament, the ACMA as the regulator responsible for the administration of the national self-exclusion register has advised that it will not be operational until at least June 2021.

 In particular, as part of the NCPF, each Australian state and territory has introduced laws that prohibit specific advertising inducements.
 In essence, a sports betting operator is prohibited from publishing to the world at large an advertisement that offers a credit, voucher or reward to a person as an inducement either to open a betting account or refer another person to open a betting account.
 In New South Wales, Western Australia and South Australia, the scope of these prohibitions extend further to prohibit sports betting operators from publishing an advertisement that offers a reward, benefit or consideration to a person to participate or continue to participate in a gambling activity.